michael-pplx/gazelle-prebuilt/README.md

 ## Install

 1. Configure Bazel to fetch the binary you need from our GitHub release.
-We recommend using [rules_multitool](https://github.com/theoremlp/rules_multitool) for this; see below.
+We recommend using [rules_multitool](https://github.com/theoremlp/rules_multitool) for this; see the release notes on the release you choose.
 You could instead use `http_file` with a `native_binary#select`.

 2. Verify that you can run that binary from the command-line, based on the label.